eichnerlucas/discord-js-fivem-store/readme.md

 `node index.js` - start the project

-Only open pull requests for bug fixes, I want to keep the code as clean as possible, thanks!
+I'm open to review and accept all pull requests, be my guest to submit yours, thanks!